harineralla/nft-transaction-system/README.md

 ### Transaction Management

-- **Buying an NFT**: Log in, specify the NFT smart contract address and token ID, and complete the purchase.
+- **Buying an NFT**: Login, specify the NFT smart contract address and token ID, and complete the purchase.
 - **Selling an NFT**: Ensure ownership of the NFT and list it for sale.
-- **Depositing Funds**: Add funds to your account in either USD or Ethereum.
+- **Depositing Funds**: Add funds to your account in USD or Ethereum.
 - **Transaction History**: View past transactions and filter by date.

 ### Manager Interface